6, October 2008

 Since I'm not out there on the east coast racing beside you, I figured I'd shoot ya'll an email to

-9,097 ft went for this girl :).
+let you know how racing at 9,097 ft went for this girl :).
 Honestly, it hurt, but its not like it hurt any

 more than trying to catch up to the Wallace at ANY sea level 'cross race!
 On the way to Frisco,